davidacreates/bookmarks/README.md

 * [product pages](http://www.productpages.xyz/) - listing the best product, price, and store pages out there
 ### Email
 * [beautiful email newsletters](http://beautiful-email-newsletters.com/) - the #1 html email gallery showcase in the world
+* [email gallery](http://www.email-gallery.com/) - find inspiration in the collection of emails from various companies and individuals
 * [html email gallery](http://www.htmlemailgallery.com/) - help locate the emails and resources that suit your needs
 * [really good emails](https://reallygoodemails.com/) - the best email designs in the universe
 ### General